 All highway emergencies will continue to be attended and made safe as soon as possible after they are received.
 You can continue to report faults online, however, due to staff shortages our normal response times may be extended.

 Parking arrangements in place for current lockdown restrictions

 Parking management is an important public service, which provides benefits to motorists and the wider community.
 Those benefits include reducing congestion, maintaining road safety, improving air quality, whilst helping to ensure access to goods and services.
 This is extremely important, particularly for health and other key workers, as Wandsworth Council aims to keep the borough moving and providing essential services at this challenging time.

-CEOs will provide help and advice about where people can and cannot park, ensuring that social distancing guidelines are applied and adhered to.
+Civil Enforcement Officers (CEOs) are adopting normal observational periods and will provide help and advice about where people can and cannot park, ensuring that social distancing guidelines are applied and adhered to.

 TfL have temporarily suspending the Congestion Charge, Ultra Low Emission Zone and Low Emission Zone in order to help our critical workers get to work and for essential delivery activity to occur.
 More information.

 Public transport services have been returning to pre-COVID-19 frequencies but passengers must comply with any requirements as set out on GOV.UK.
 Train passengers are advised to check timetables as these are subject to ongoing changes.

 Consider walking or cycling